Are you looking into finding the best brushes for face painting that will make your work clean and easy?

 The type of brush can make a BIG difference to the end result and it is much easier to produce nice work with a set of professional high-quality brushes, rather than cheap craft brushes.

-If you take care of your high-quality brushes properly (use it, wash it, store and sanitize in the right way), they will last many years.
+If you take care of your high-quality, professional face painting brushes properly (use it, wash it, store and sanitize in the right way), they will last many years.

 Cheaper brushes are more likely to deteriorate very fast and will require replacement.

-Professional brushes, with proper cleaning and storage, will last for many years!
+Professional face paint brushes, with proper cleaning and storage, will last for many years!

 Face painting brushes can be divided into five groups:

-For safety purposes and for best art results, I highly recommend purchasing a separate set of specialized face painting brushes and stay away from the craft ones.
+For safety purposes and for best face paint brush art results, I highly recommend purchasing a separate set of specialized face painting brushes and stay away from the craft ones.

 For the beginner face painter, we’ve narrowed it down to just 8 brushes that you can purchase for a WIDE variety of designs.
-These brushes, with proper cleaning and storage, will last for many years!
+These are the best face paint brushes that with proper cleaning and storage, will last for many years!

 First, you’ll need round brushes for all that nice linework made of teardrops, swirls and curls, and also for outlining and even drawing!